Benjamin Houltberg, Ph.D., LMFT

 He is widely published on topics such as adolescent social and emotional development, resilience through relationships, and character and identity development through sports.
 As a licensed counselor, Ben has worked extensively with young people, all with vastly different lived experiences and varying supports needed to promote thriving.
 Having served as a youth practitioner, he has a unique perspective on both research and practice.
 He has successfully led large research teams, consulted with several high-performance organizations to create thriving cultures, and developed tools and resources aimed at promoting resilience through relationships.

 He has held academic positions at Purdue University–Fort Wayne, Fuller School of Psychology, and the University of Southern California where he continues to hold an appointment of Associate Professor of Research and often guest lectures in the classroom and advises on data-informed approaches to creating a high performing culture in the Athletic Department.
-Ben is also a former NCAA Division I athlete and ran professionally after college.
-Ben was also a 3x state champion in High School in Cross Country and Track and Field going undefeated in his senior year of high school in Cross Country.
+His experience competing at an elite level, in college and professionally, fuels his purpose to promote relational and emotional health in high achieving contexts.
 He holds a Ph.D. in Human Development and Family Studies from Oklahoma State University and an MA in Marriage and Family Therapy/Counseling.

 He is a founding member of Hope Sports and True North and continues to serve in an advisory role to both organizations.
 He also serves on the Youth Development Strategy Table.
 He previously served on the board of directors for Harambee Ministries, an out-of-school time organization in California, and was part of a working group for the Page Amendment in Minnesota.
 Recent publications include a chapter in the Handbook of Research on Student Engagement, Developmental Relationships and Student Motivation: Current Research and Future Directions, Effects of developmental relationships on the well-being of youth in high-stress families for Family Relations, Interdisciplinary Journal of Applied Family Science and Facilitating Relationship-Building Online for Positive Adolescent Development in the Journal of the Association for Consumer Research.